Nvidia GeForce RTX 3070: Thirty second review

 One of the biggest features here is Nvidia Broadcast, which is aimed at folks that are streaming games, but the utility is much more broad.
 For instance, in video calls, this piece of software will use the AI Tensor Cores to either blur or replace your background, and do it much more effectively than built-in options in programs like Zoom.
 The best part is that it works no matter what video conferencing software you're using.
 Whether you're on Google Meets or Discord, OBS or Zoom, you can use this software to get rid of the background.

-This software also bundles in the RTX Voice software that debuted earlier this year, masking background noise out of your microphone, or even out of the voice inputs of the other people you're in a meeting with.
+This software also bundles in the RTX Voice software that debuted in 2020, masking background noise out of your microphone, or even out of the voice inputs of the other people you're in a meeting with.

 There are also a couple of technologies that are going to directly benefit gamers, namely Nvidia Reflex and RTX IO.
 RTX IO is perhaps the most important, especially with the next generation PS5 and Xbox Series X around the corner, bringing with them truly next-generation data access through their SSD solutions.